Rfldmr/Rfldmr-weavis-weather-recognition/README.md

 ## 💡 Overview

-FixHub is a powerful and intuitive issue tracker built using Next.js and SQL, designed to streamline bug management and project tracking.
-With a focus on efficiency and user-friendliness, FixHub allows for seamless creation, viewing, updating, and deletion of issues.
-Key features include:
+WeaVis is a simple website that can recognize weather uploaded by users or through live camera photos.
+WeaVis will also provide descriptions and information about the weather uploaded by users.
+WeaVis is built using a CNN model with MobileNet architecture, and Streamlit as a support library to build the website display.

 ## ✨ Features